gawainhewitt/core_online_music_stuff/README.md

 Putting the Javasccript within a div is a good idea.
 It allows for a lot more flexibility particularly with using p5.js with vamilla JavaScript for a better touch and mouse experience (and code that can easily port to another graphics libray).

-The JavaScript script needs to be referenced within the body if you want to be able to interact between HTML and JS,
+The JavaScript script needs to be referenced within the body if you want to be able to interact between HTML and JS.

 # CSS